rioscesar/terraform-oci-modules/terraform-puppet/README.md

 #### *Disclaimer!
 This is not production level code.
 Should be treated as a resource on how to connect Puppet Enterprise with Terraform as well as automating NFS.*

-## Modify the env.sh file to match your configurations to point to your cloud.
+## Modify the env.sh file to match your configurations to point to your cloud environment.

 ```#Enter Your Tenancy OCID
 export TF_VAR_tenancy_ocid="Enter Your Tenancy OCID Here"